erykwalder/quoth/README.md

 There are currently some limitations to the current implementation:

 - Copying from preview mode only works if the underlying markdown can be reconstructed.
-Things like footnotes are not currently handled.
+  Things like mathjax are not currently handled.
 - The embedded content cannot contain another quoth code block, because that could lead to infinite recursion.
+- Rendering relies on an async call to Obsidian's renderMarkdown API, so embeds relying on postprocessing (like other embeds) will not work.
+- It is for display only.
+It cannot do things that would update the original source, like checking checkboxes.